Dumitru C. Moruzi: Origins and childhood

 Dumitru's father, Constantin Moruzi (1816–1886), or Costache Moruz Pecheanu, was an officer of the Hellenic Navy.
 He had a son by his first wife, Pulheria Cantacuzino: Russian diplomat Alexandru C. Moruzi (1842–1900).
 Constantin had inherited estates in both Moldavia and Wallachia, including Făurei, Vrancea County.
 Attracted to liberal ideas, he had reportedly tried to manumit his Romani slaves, but was forced to rescind when they rebelled.
 The Romanies were organized into a private army, which, in 1846, prepared to march on Iași against the reigning Moldavian Prince, Mihail Sturdza.
 Later, the Moruzi brothers participated in the Moldavian Revolution of 1848, with Constantin personally meeting Prince Sturdza to hand him the letter signed by hundreds of protesters.
-Alecu was swiftly arrested and deported into the Danube Vilayet; Constantin became an outlaw and was widely suspected of collecting another private army, before being captured and expelled to Russia.
+Alecu was swiftly arrested and deported to the Danube Vilayet; Constantin became an outlaw and was widely suspected of collecting another private army, before being captured and expelled to Russia.
 A colorful character, he once appeared in Spanish costume on the balcony of an Odessa hotel, proclaiming himself the last descendant of Trebizond's emperors.
 He declared that a man as handsome as he only appeared once a century.

 Returning home in the 1850s, Constantin married a second time, to Princess Ecaterina Sturdza.
 This granddaughter of Prince Ioan Sturdza was reportedly very ugly but also highly intelligent and energetic; she was Dumitru's mother.
 Born in Iași, Dumitru spent his first four years at Făurei, which he later declared to be his favorite place in the world.
 During that interval, his father became rivals with Prince Grigore Alexandru Ghica.
 Still holding Russian citizenship, he may have acted as a Russian agent of influence in Moldavia.
 In 1854, at the height of the Crimean War, Constantin and his family crossed from Moldavia-proper into Bessarabia (by then a Russian governorate).
 This was done upon orders from the Austrian occupation authorities, on a request from the Ottoman army, or, alternatively, from Prince Ghica himself.
 In the 1860s, Constantin was directly involved in Russian censorship of Moldavian liberal newspapers and magazines.

 In March 1857, following the death of Caimacam Teodor Balș, Alecu Moruzi was credited with real chances of succeeding him as Prince, but the regency was prolonged, and went to Nicolae Vogoride.
 According to Kogălniceanu, Alecu was an absentee landlord and an apolitical figure throughout most of the decade, before finally taking a seat in the 1858 Assembly; other accounts suggest that he had rallied with the National Party, before becoming a civilian administrator of Galați.
-The other Moruzis returned to during the same period, while Moldavia was merging with Wallachia into the United Principalities—however, they still commuted to Bessarabia, where they now owned the estate of Dănuțeni.
+The other Moruzis returned to Moldavia during the same period, while Moldavia was merging with Wallachia into the United Principalities—however, they still commuted to Bessarabia, where they now owned the estate of Dănuțeni.
 Like his brother, Constantin supported the National Party, becoming friends with its candidate for princely office, Alexandru Ioan Cuza.